Return to Index

 What Is an IUD?

 The modern IUD is a very small T-shaped piece of plastic that is inserted into a woman's uterus by a doctor.
 It is about as thin as a toothpick and as long as a small paper clip.
 Two short pieces of specialized thread hang from its end through the cervix so the doctor can easily remove it when it is no longer needed.
-The IUD prevents pregnancy just as well as birth control pills or getting your tubes tied, and is considered very safe.
+The IUD prevents pregnancy just as well as birth control pills and is considered very safe.

 How Does It Work?